Nicholas H. Cobbs: Ecclesiastic career

 On May 23, 1824, in Staunton, Virginia, Virginia bishop Richard Channing Moore both confirmed Cobbs as an Episcopalian and ordained him as a deacon on the same day.
 The young missionary taught school during the week, then on weekends traveled by horse drawn wagon with a small choir to various Episcopalian homes in the Piedmont, Shenandoah Valley and Blue Ridge mountain region between Bristol and Lynchburg.

 A year later, on May 23, 1825, Bishop Moore ordained Cobbs as priest at Monumental Church in Richmond.
-Rev. Cobbs re-established or became rector of two parishes in his home of Bedford County: Trinity Church and St. Stephen's, and several others in the region.
+Rev. Cobbs re-established or became rector of two parishes in his home of Bedford County: Trinity Church and St. Stephen's, and several others in the region, including St. John's in Roanoke.
 In 1837, Rev. Cobbs became the Episcopal chaplain at the University of Virginia in Charlottesville in Albemarle County.
 He continued teaching and evangelizing in the region.